AnanthaKannan/basic/AdvanceJavascript.md

 foo();  // Lexical environment of foo is global
 ```
 ### 17. Hoisting
 Hoisting is a process of moving the variable declaration to the top of the function.
+Basically hoisting happens for var variable and the normal function. so it is allocated the memory in the beginning itself.

 ```js
 function foo(){